 As well as their annual Graduate talent pool, the University of Essex’s Knowledge Transfer Partnerships (KTPs) support businesses to improve their competitiveness, productivity and performance by accessing knowledge and expertise available on campus.

 In fact, the University of Essex is in the top 5 Universities in the UK for business engagement and was recently voted ‘University of the Year’ in The Times Higher Education Awards 2018.

 With more than 130 countries represented at the University of Essex’s strength Colchester’s diverse labour pool continues to grow, offering many multilingual capabilities that add global value to businesses at a realistic cost.

-Colchester is well positioned to retain more local talent with a range of high-quality education options which nurture an abundance of forward-thinking minds and refreshing outlooks to help businesses in the Borough grow and prosper.
+Colchester is well positioned to retain more local talent with a range of high-quality education options which nurture an abundance of forward-thinking minds and refreshing outlooks to help businesses in the City grow and prosper.

 Two of Colchester’s secondary schools, The Colchester County High School for Girls and the Colchester Royal Grammar School, are both in the top 10 Nationally for GSCE results.